 - Skin redness and discoloration

 - Tingling or numbness

-ACCESS PTS -a clinical research study being conducted in the United States for the treatment of Chronic Deep Vein Thrombosis with Post-Thrombotic Syndrome is underway.
-It includes DVT treatment using the EkoSonic® Endovascular System – an FDA-cleared device that delivers clot-dissolving drugs (thrombolytic drugs) to the thrombus.
-The purpose of this research study is to evaluate whether your PTS symptoms (blood clot in leg symptoms) improve after the study treatment, how much leg blood clot can be dissolved using the EkoSonic® Endovascular System with a thrombolytic drug (clot-dissolving drug), and how much blood flow can be restored in your leg.
-There is research data that shows the EkoSonic® System is effective when treating acute blood clots (clots that have recently occurred).
-With this study, we are conducting research to evaluate how well this system works with clots that are at least 6 months old and have not been responsive to traditional treatments such as elastic compression stockings and blood thinning drugs (anticoagulants).
+ACCESS PTS was a clinical research study conducted in the United States for the treatment of Chronic DVT with Post-Thrombotic Syndrome (PTS).
+It includes DVT treatment using the EkoSonic™ Endovascular System (EKOS™ therapy or EKOS™) – an FDA-cleared device that delivers clot-dissolving drugs (thrombolytic drugs) to the thrombus.
+The purpose of this research study was to evaluate whether your PTS symptoms (blood clot in leg symptoms) improve after the study treatment, how much leg blood clot can be dissolved using EKOS™ with a thrombolytic drug (clot-dissolving drug), and how much blood flow can be restored in your leg.
+There is research data that shows EKOS™ therapy is effective when treating acute blood clots (clots that have recently occurred).
+With this study, we conducted research to evaluate how well this system works with clots that are at least 6 months old and have not been responsive to traditional treatments such as elastic compression stockings and blood thinning drugs (anticoagulants).